cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Fraud detection starts with ingesting a continuous stream of transactions from payment processors, banking systems, or point-of-sale devices.

-In GCP, Pub/Sub acts as the primary streaming backbone, capturing and buffering transaction events in real time.
+In GCP, Pub/Sub acts as the primary streaming backbone, capturing and buffering transaction events in real-time.
 This works much like AWS Kinesis or Azure Event Hubs, but with Google’s global network and seamless scaling.
 Pub/Sub guarantees message durability, ordering (with ordering keys), and scales automatically to handle spikes.

-Some systems also use HTTP APIs or queues for ingestion, but Pub/Sub’s scalability and integration with Dataflow (Apache Beam) make it ideal for high-volume, low-latency scenarios.
+Some systems also use HTTP APIs or queues for ingestion.
+However, Pub/Sub’s scalability and integration with Dataflow (Apache Beam) make it ideal for high-volume, low-latency scenarios.

 ## Real-Time Feature Computation